?

 • Honorary Melanoma Fellow, Melbourne, Australia - specialising in melanoma and skin cancer.

-Raj consults from Northland Surgical and Endoscopy in Whangārei and operates at Kensington Hospital.
+Raj consults from the rooms of Skin Cancer Doctors in Whangārei and operates at Kensington Hospital.

 Raj treats all his patients like his family, and always gives personalised, honest and specialised expert surgical care to the patients of Northland.